Sunday, November 27, 2022

 • Unknowable-unknown means unexplorable and unconscious ignorance.
 You are unlikely know that you don't know.

 Another question that comes-up is this: How about Black Swans?
 Is it related to unknowable-unknowns or unknown-unknowns?
-To certain extent, black swans are unknowable-unknowns.
+To a certain extent, black swans are unknowable-unknowns.
 Because these result in chaos.
 More specifically, black swans are distinguisged with their very low probabilities, but catastrphic impact.
 In other words, black-swans comes with a chance factor (very low), but with tremendous effect (very very high).

 If you have understood so far in this article, then you have understood the difference between unknowable-unknowns, unknown-unknowns and the associated risks such as emergent risks and novel risks.